 When powered from batteries, please use the sliding switch to safely power off the device.
 It will completely disconnect the (+) pole, so no significant energy is drawn from batteries.
 It is perfectly safe to power the board via USB from a standard 5V power source without removing batteries (also plug/unplug the USB cable even while music is playing).
 This is a good way to extend battery life when you have adaptor or USB port at hand.

-If your battery pack also connects to "BAT+3V" pad (leading to MCU's VBAT pin / SRAM back-up voltage), it is not disconnected at any time, to preserve user generated content or settings (this only draws very little power from batteries, having almost no effect on their life time).
+If your battery pack also connects to "BAT+3V" pad (leading to MCU's VBAT pin / SRAM back-up voltage), it is not disconnected at any time, to preserve user generated content or settings (this only draws very little power from batteries, having virtually no effect on their life time).

 The PWR (power) LED should light up, and RDY (ready) should blink in 0.5sec intervals.